 Ryan Chan is the CEO and founder at UpKeep CMMS.
 He’s a chemical engineer from UC Berkeley and was named one of Forbes’ 30 Under 30 for Manufacturing in 2018.

-As product manager for IFS’s enterprise asset management (EAM) offering, Jerry Browning drives and defines the company’s EAM value proposition, roadmap and investment priorities.
-He also acts as a spokesperson and evangelist for the product.
+As product manager for IFS’s enterprise asset management offering, Jerry Browning drives the company’s EAM value proposition, roadmap and investment priorities.
+He also acts as a spokesperson for the product.
 He has more than 25 years of maintenance and asset management experience, along with an academic background in electronics and electrical engineering at Ohio University and the University of Houston.
 He was part of the esteemed AEGIS program in the US Navy.